GPU programming example: stencil computation

 Python: JIT and GPU acceleration

-As mentioned previously, Numba package allows developers to just-in-time (JIT) compile Python code to run fast on CPUs, but can also be used for JIT compiling for GPUs (although AMD GPU support is at the moment deprecated for Numba versions > 0.53).
+As mentioned previously, Numba package allows developers to just-in-time (JIT) compile Python code to run fast on CPUs, but can also be used for JIT compiling for (NVIDIA) GPUs.
 JIT seems to work well on loop-based, computationally heavy functions, so trying it out is a nice choice for initial source version:

 from numba import jit